r4victor/tenthousandmeters/content/blog/python_bts_06.md

 } PyNumberMethods;
 ```

 It seems that the `nb_add` slot is what we're looking for.
-And two questions naturally arise regarding that slot:
+Two questions naturally arise regarding this slot:

 * What is it set to?